 Travel Tip: If you want, you can change your itinerary so that you go to Shibuya on a super busy day so you can see more people at the crossing.
 Usually, Fridays & Saturdays around 5 pm would be the busiest!

 By far the COOLEST thing in Tokyo is how freaking cheap the sushi is!
 And it’s SO GOOD!
-In fact, I wrote a whole blog post just dedicated to where you can find the best & cheapest sushi in Tokyo.
+In fact, I wrote a whole blog post just dedicated to my recommendations on where you can find the best & cheapest sushi in Tokyo.

 Don’t go without marking every single one of them on Google Maps first!
-And the two best ones are right in Shinjuku, so don’t miss them!
+And the two best ones are right outside Shinjuku station, so don’t miss them!

 After you’ve had your fill of the craziest cross-walk in the world, head over to Harajuku!
 I recommend walking since there’s so much to see on the way and it’s very close.